AchimJenne/PicoCommandLine_Parser/README.md

 # Raspberry PICO: PicoCommandLine_Parser
-A simple ASCII commandline- handling (CLI) with elementary File- functions and terminal comfort.
-Supports VT100-Terminal emulation (like TTerm, PUTTY, GTKTerm and other) on USB-Port.
+A simple ASCII commandline- interface (CLI) with prinary File- functions and comfort.
+Supports VT100-Terminal emulation (like TerraTerm, PUTTY, GTKTerm and other) on the USB-Port.

 If do you like to build your own **Arduino** project on **Raspberry Picos (I-II)** with **SD-Cards** and if do you need primary filehandling, may be you can find this function helpful.
 - SD-Cards on SPI 0 and 1, tested on 3.5 Inch graphic boards, tested with Cytron Maker Board.

 - supports the **PICO-Realtime clock**

 - **DS3231** external RTC support

 - supports multible boards **PICO-I-II**; PICO 2350 with 1.47 Inch Display and SD-Card

 **CD**, **MD**, **RD** - directory handling

 **CONFIG** - shows the SPI- configuration

 **DEL** - removing file

 **DIR** - shows the directory

-**DATE** and **TIME** - get and set time/date value **TYPE** - list an ASCII-File on your terminal
+**DATE** and **TIME** - get and set time/date value

+**TYPE** - list an ASCII-File on your terminal

-**CLS** - clean the VT100 screen and set the cursor position top-left **TEMP** - get the RTC- chip and CPU- temperature **VER** - shows some software informations
+**CLS** - clean the VT100 screen and set the cursor position top-left

+**TEMP** - get the RTC- chip and CPU- temperature

+**VER** - shows some software informations

 **VOL** - list the SD-Card information

 This function is a simple platform for your own software project

 The main- function is a rapid running loop (like other ARDUINO software designs).
 It means, this function is polling the terminal interface.
 There is no “event-driven” interface in ARDUINO available.
 This means, your enhancement must have fast functions!
 Otherwise the Input-buffer should be increased and/or the second core should do some work.